docusign/docusign-esign-java-client/README.md

 # Authentication

+## User Applications that use OAuth Authentication
+1. After obtaining a Bearer token, call the [OAuth: Userinfo method](https://docs.docusign.com/esign/guide/authentication/userinfo.html).
+Obtain the selected account's `base_uri` (server name) field.
+The url for the Userinfo method is account-d.docusign.com for the demo/developer environment, and account.docusign.com for the production environment.
+1. Combine the base_uri with "/restapi" to create the basePath.
+The base_uri will start with na1, na2, na3, eu1, or something else.
+Use the basePath for your subsequent API calls.
+4. Instantiate the SDK using the basePath.
+Eg `ApiClient apiClient = new ApiClient(basePath);`
+5. Create the `authentication_value` by combining the `token_type` and `access_token` fields you receive from either an [Authorization Code Grant](https://docs.docusign.com/esign/guide/authentication/oa2_auth_code.html) or [Implicit Grant](https://docs.docusign.com/esign/guide/authentication/oa2_implicit.html) OAuth flow.
+5. Set the authentication header by using `Configuration.Default.AddDefaultHeader('Authorization', authentication_value)`

-## Service Integrations that use Legacy Header Authentication
+## Service Integrations that use the Deprecated Header Authentication

-([Legacy Header Authentication](https://docs.docusign.com/esign/guide/authentication/legacy_auth.html) uses the X-DocuSign-Authentication header.)
+([Deprecated Header Authentication](https://docs.docusign.com/esign/guide/authentication/legacy_auth.html) uses the X-DocuSign-Authentication header.
+Please switch to OAuth ASAP.)

 1. Use the [Authentication: login method](https://docs.docusign.com/esign/restapi/Authentication/Authentication/login/) to retrieve the account number **and the baseUrl** for the account.
 The url for the login method is www.docusign.net for production and demo.docusign.net for the developer sandbox.